Basement Expert Ltd

 Powder to make drum-delivered readymix concrete* waterproof.

-They would also get you spend a lot of money on something to go in the joints.
+They would also get you to spend a lot of money on something to go in the joints.
 If your workmanship is bad these extras don't work anyway.
 If your workmanship is good you don't need them.
 So listening to us and doing as we say will save you money as well as avoid leaks.

 over sanded for pumping